 As Chief Analytics Officer of FICO, Scott Zoldi has a unique—and informative— perspective on the role of analytics within the financial services space.
 With a background in analytic science and a PhD from Duke, he is an active member of the San Diego tech community.
-Burtch Works Recruiter Meghan Shea, who focuses on analytics within financial services, connected with him recently to discuss career advice, analytic innovation and challenges, and keeping up with this exciting and rapidly changing industry.
+Our Burtch Works recruiting team that focuses on analytics within financial services, connected with him recently to discuss career advice, analytic innovation and challenges, and keeping up with this exciting and rapidly changing industry.

 If you were a junior predictive analytics or data science professional in the current job market, what advice would you give your former self in terms of career progression and advancement opportunities?

 Constantly network and look at finding the right experienced mentors in both data science and business that can help be an advocate and guide one’s career.
 The marriage of analytics/business equates to maximum value and achievement in one’s work and ability to contribute.
 Very often junior analytic/data scientists over-emphasize their technical achievement, as that is often what they spent their degrees doing and they lack solid business groundings.
 Being able to translate business problems into analytic problems to solve is at the key of our business.
 Some junior professionals harm their career progression by staying too close to their comfort zone in the technical side, and don’t focus on where their skill levels are weaker on the business side.